AdobeDocs/workfront.en/help/quicksilver/product-announcements/product-releases/22.1-release-activity/22-1-resource-mgt-enhancements.md

 The new Bulk Assignments also include new filtering capabilities by Project and Task Status, in addition to Name.

-For more information, see [Overview of assigning work in the Adobe Workfront Workload Balancer](../../../resource-mgmt/workload-balancer/assign-work-in-workload-balancer.md).
+For more information, see [Overview of assigning work in the Workload Balancer](../../../resource-mgmt/workload-balancer/assign-work-in-workload-balancer.md).

 For information about the deprecation of the Scheduling tools, see [Deprecation of Resource Scheduling tools in Adobe Workfront](../../../resource-mgmt/resource-mgmt-overview/deprecate-resource-scheduling.md).